Installing and running the Workbench CLI

 To update the Workbench CLI package, simply run the initial installation commands again.

-To install a specific version, run this command before running the ‘first installation’ commands, first editing it for the version that you wan to use:
+To install a specific version, run this command before running the ['first installation'](#first-installation) commands.
+Make sure to change the version number provided in the example to the specific version you want to install:

 export TERRA_CLI_VERSION=0.418.0